fmitch/dataviscourse-pr-western-water-use/docs/ProcessBook.md

 Here is the current working desing of our visualization.
 See our Github repository for drafts of earlier designs.

 ![Design 3](Design3.png)

+## Evaluation:
+So far we were able to answer a few question with respect to water cnsumptiona nd its relation with other factors such as precipitation, temperature, etc.

+We are still working on craeting different visuals such as additional line charts and stacked bar plots.
+These additional features will help understand and provide an informative visual of the data.

 ## Features